🗽 Free New York Landlord Forms

 RPAPL § 711(1)

-For holdover (tenant remains after lease expires).
+For holdover tenants who remain after lease expires.
 10 days to vacate.
-Used when lease has ended and tenant won’t leave.
+Used when lease has ended and tenant refuses to leave.

 Create Notice →